jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Modern LEMP Stack
 ~~~~~~~~~~~~~~~

-Trellis is a set of Ansible playbooks that help you setup a full local, staging and development environment for your project.
+Trellis is a set of Ansible playbooks that help you setup a full local, staging and development environment for your WordPress project.
 With it you will have a WordPress ready server running locally or remotely (intention in this totorial) with:

 * Nginx
 * MariaDB (MySQL drop-in replacement)